If you are not planning to vote in the upcoming election, Larry Lessig has a good explanation why.

 Lessig points out that .000015 percent, or 47 individuals, gave 42 percent of the Super PAC donations in the last election cycle.
 As a result of this "money election," Lessig says a few powerful interests exert an influence that conflicts with the public good.

 Take deep water drilling.
-Why was BP's application fast-tacked while we have spent 9 years and 10,000 pages studying the environmental impact of clean energy technology?
+Why was BP's application fast-tracked while we have spent 9 years and 10,000 pages studying the environmental impact of clean energy technology?
 The answer, of course, is money.

 Our political system is broken and the public knows it.
 That is why a higher percentage of Americans had confidence in the British crown in 1776 than the percentage of Americans who trust Congress today.